-Experience David has 20 years of experience in a broad range of community and human rights settings in the UK, Africa, Australia and Asia.
+David Benady Qualifications Joined Board November 2021 Juris Doctor Masters of Public and International Law Masters of Public Policy and Management Senior Executive MBA Experience David has 20 years of experience in a broad range of community and human rights settings in the UK, Africa, Australia and Asia.
 His primary focus in the community has been on children's rights.
 He is proud of the landmark cases he won leading to substantial change and improved recognition of children's rights in Victoria.
-After leaving the law profession, he worked in business strategy consulting for PwC.
+After leaving the law profession, he worked in business strategy consulting for Strategy&.
 He now consults to manufacturers on strategy and operations, and has set up his own procurement consulting firm specialising in manufacturing and health sector procurement.

-Special responsibilities Quality and Safety Committee Member

-David Lau Joined Board May 2022

-Qualifications BPharm (Monash)

-MClinPharm (Monash) GCHlthSM (Melbourne)

-FSHP (Society Hospital Pharmacists of Australia) MAICD (Australian Institute of Company Directors)

-Experience David's early experiences as a hospital clinician led to his enduring passion for system reform, its sustainability and service quality.
+Special responsibilities Quality and Safety Committee Member Audit and Risk Committee Member David Lau Joined Board May 2022 Qualifications BPharm (Monash) MClinPharm (Monash) GCHIthSM (Melbourne) FSHP (Society Hospital Pharmacists of Australia) MAICD (Australian Institute of Company Directors) Experience David's early experiences as a hospital clinician led to his enduring passion for system reform, its sustainability and service quality.
 His specialist skills and experiences span hospital leadership, pharmaceutical supply chain, digital health, health industry development and commercialisation, and health practitioner regulation.
-Past positions include General Manager of Institutional Healthcare at EBOS Group, Health Industry Lead at Optus, and Executive Director of Ambulatory Services at the Royal Victorian Eye and Ear Hospital.
+He is currently Managing Partner at Mitte Analytics, a technology start-up, and past positions include General Manager of Institutional Healthcare at EBOS Group, Health Industry Lead at Optus, and Executive Director of Ambulatory Services at the Royal Victorian Eye and Ear Hospital.
 He is currently a board director at Western Health, and has previously served as president of the Pharmacy Board of Victoria, chair of the Victorian Pharmacy Authority, board director at the Royal Children's Hospital, and board director at North Yarra Community Health.

-Special responsibilities Governance Committee Member
+Special responsibilities Governance Committee Member Quality and Safety Committee Member